 After the events of Endgame (2019), fans were excited to hear that their favorite anti-villain, Loki would be getting his own series.
 The episodes are directed by none other than Kate Herron who is also the showrunner of the series.
 While "Loki" is renewed for a second season, Kate Herron will not be returning as the show’s director; Herron revealed she intended to direct the first six episodes and she gave it all she got.
 However, we hope to see her name in future Marvel projects.

 I'm excited to say, we finally have a live-action She-Hulk series!
 Comedy writer, Jessica Gao created She-Hulk: Attorney at Law and is the lead writer of the show, and Kat Coiro will serve as the show's head director.
 Since our leading director and writer of the show are known for their humor; it is expected that She-Hulk fans will not only witness her fury, but her sense of humor as well.
-"She-Hulk: Attorney at Law" will premiere this summer on Disney Plus on August 17th.
+"She-Hulk: Attorney at Law" is now streaming on Disney Plus.